iftekkhar/iftekkhar/README.md

 ### Hi there, I'm Iftekhar Anam - [website] 👋

-## I'm an Engineer, Developer, Designer, and Dreamer!!
+## an Engineer, Developer, Designer, and Dreamer!!

 - 🔭 I’m currently working with React & Node